k4anubhav/K4anubhav/README.md

 <!-- Why are you here? -->

-I know some Python and some of its frameworks.
+I know some <!-- I don't know grammar --> Python and some of its frameworks.

-Currently Looking for a winter spring internship
+Currently Looking for a winter/spring internship

 <!--